Bookports/Bookports/doc/IDEAS.md

 ## Language choice

-Clojure will be used for the server component.
+Java will be used for the server component.

 RESTful API to be provided (with Swagger docs) for GUI clients, and third-party integrations.